Metal Gear Solid: The Twin Snakes

-Metal Gear Solid: The Twin Snakes is a 2004 action-adventure stealth video game developed by Konami and Silicon Knights and published by Konami for the GameCube.
-Released in March, the game is a remake of Metal Gear Solid, originally developed by Konami Computer Entertainment Japan for the PlayStation in 1998.
+is a 2004 action-adventure stealth game developed by Konami and Silicon Knights and published by Konami for the GameCube.
+It is a remake of 1998's Metal Gear Solid.

 The Twin Snakes features graphical improvements over the original, new cutscenes written and directed by Ryuhei Kitamura, and gameplay functions originally introduced in the sequel Metal Gear Solid 2: Sons of Liberty.
 The game includes a revised translation with re-recorded voice acting, using almost all of the original English voice cast.
-The game was met with positive reception.
+The game was met with positive reception from critics, with praise towards the graphics and presentation, though with criticisms towards the framerate and the addition of gameplay mechanics from Sons of Liberty.